Students outside New Zealand

 Fees are the same for online and on-campus studies.

 You will need to apply for a student visa to travel to New Zealand when the border opens in the future.
 All international students must have a valid visa to study on campus.

 New Zealand's borders are closed to all non-citizens and non-permanent residents as of 11.59 pm Thursday 20 March.
-Student visa holders can no longer enter New Zealand.
+Student visa holders cannot enter New Zealand until the border reopens

 Find out more at Immigration New Zealand.